 One of the most important decisions any overseas visitor will have to make when coming to Argentina is which football club he or she is going to support.
 Everyone in Argentina has a soccer team, even people who don’t like football, and never watch matches.
-It’s like a star sign, or a blood type – […]
+It’s like a star sign, or a blood type – everyone […]

 Archives for November 2009